JSEcoin/platform/README.md

 We've started documenting the platform and breaking it down into reusable components.
 Head over to the [Platfom StyleGuide](https://jsecoin.com/styleguide) and take a look.

-We've broken down the app into app pages and widgets as we introduce more extensive responsive widgets we will be

-You can also generate your own styleguide from the source -
+To generate your own styleguide from the source -

 1. Executing `npm run styleguide` Initialises the developer environment
 2. or executing `npm run styleguide:build` will generate the documentation within `./styleguide`